Giveth/giveth-beta-docs/docs/doc4-giveth-1-simulation.md

   or for any reason the donations stuck in `Pending` status it fixed it
-*  **Update donationsCounter**: If there is any conflict in `Trace` or `Campaign` or `Dac` donationsCounter and it's not up to date, this script resolve that
+*  **Update donationsCounter**: If there is any conflict in `Trace` or `Campaign` or `Community` donationsCounter and it's not up to date, this script resolve that
 * **Update trace statuses**: if the status of any trace is not up to date and not synced with network, the script will resolve that and update the trace
 * **Unset pendingAmountRemaining from committed donations**